-The CCC meets regularly, typically twice a month on the 2nd and 4th Tuesday of the month from 4:00-5:30 pm in University Hall room 218.
+The CCC meets regularly, typically twice a month on the 2nd and 4th Tuesday of the month from 4:00-5:30 pm.
 Per Brown University Faculty Rules, its meetings are open to the University community, but the Council may go into executive session when it sees fit.
 Members of the Brown community wishing to see minutes may contact Sarah Mullen.

 Submit a Proposal